 For new investors, collateral seems to be a little confusing topic.
 So, in this article, I am going to answer the queries related to collateral in TMS.
+We have already made the clarification video on Collateral in TMS you can watch it below.

 What is Collateral?